Ricardo Ayala and Deanna Mezen.

-Exemplary nurses receive Human Rights and Nursing Award at international Exeter conference
+Exemplary nurses receive Human Rights and Nursing Award at University of Exeter

 Two nurses have received a prestigious award to recognise their outstanding contribution to human rights and care, at an international conference about ethics in care during COVID-19 hosted by the University of Exeter.

-Suman Shrestha and Kerri Nuku are the winners of this year’s Human Rights and Nursing Awards.
+Deanna Mezen and Ricardo Ayala are the winners of this year’s Human Rights and Nursing Awards.
 The awards are presented to two exemplary nurses each year, to give nurses visibility and celebrate their commitment and work to foster international respect for human rights and dignity of people everywhere in the world.

-Professor Ann Gallagher, Head of Nursing at the University of Exeter and Editor-in-Chief Nursing Ethics, said: “It’s a privilege to host the awards at our conference at the University of Exeter this year.
+Professor Ann Gallagher, Head of Nursing at the University of Exeter and Editor-in-Chief Nursing Ethics, said: “It’s a privilege to host the awards at our conference at the University of Exeter.
 The ceremony enables us to celebrate the contributions of nurses to human rights and the flourishing of individuals, families and communities everywhere in the world.
-Suman and Kerri are excellent role models for student nurses and care-givers globally and show us what can be achieved when nurses are committed to human rights.
+Deanna and Ricardo are excellent role models for student nurses and care-givers globally and show us what can be achieved when nurses are committed to human rights.
 We are grateful to the anonymous donors who contribute to the awards, making it possible for the recipients to progress their important work.”

 Date: 17 October 2022